abinit/abinit/doc/tutorial/tddft.md

 ## A first computation of electronic excitation energies and oscillator strengths, for N$_2$

 We will now compute and analyse the excitation energies of the diatomic molecule N$_2$.
-This is a rather simple s.ystem, with cylindrical symmetry, allowing interesting understanding.
+This is a rather simple system, with cylindrical symmetry, allowing interesting understanding.
 Although we will suppose that you are familiarized with quantum numbers for diatomic molecules, this should not play an important role in the understanding of the way to use Abinit